Hastings Banda: Relations with South Africa

 Banda was the only African ruler to establish diplomatic ties with South Africa during apartheid as well as the Portuguese regime in Mozambique.
 After the cabinet crisis in 1964, Banda became increasingly isolated in African politics.
 On the other hand, his antipathy for Roy Welensky and what he denounced as the "stupid federation" was a smokescreen he used to reject the proposed Bangula Hydro-electric dam – proposed to be bigger than the Gezira Dam in Khartoum – that Welensky's Federation had sought and obtained funding for from the British government.
-Banda went on to blame everything including snails (likely to cause widespread Bilharzia) to abort the project.
+Banda went on to blame everything including snails (considered likely to cause widespread Bilharzia) to abort the project.
 In turn, the British denied Banda the funding and budgetary support he needed to build his pet dream of a new capital city at Lilongwe, in his home region.
 Hence he turned to South Africa – itself playing geo-political games in the region – which gave him a soft loan of 300 million Rand.
 The quid pro quo was that Banda had to support South Africa's apartheid policies among fellow African leaders.
 Hence, on one occasion he paid a state visit to South Africa where he met his South African counterparts at Stellenbosch.
 Banda once noted that, "It is only contact like this [between South Africa and Malawi] that can reveal to your people that there are civilized people other than white..."
 Banda's staunch anticommunism also influenced his decision to seek warm relations with South Africa.